 The risk of developing chemotherapy-induced nausea and vomiting can often be predicted based on the drug regimen, so it is important to communicate the symptoms, if any, prior to the start of each new therapy.
 It is important to relay any change or breakthrough nausea experienced.
 If this occurs, there are several different medications that can be prescribed.
 Antiemetic medication can be prescribed to alleviate anticipatory nausea.
 In addition, behavioral therapy or systematic desensitization can be successful to decrease anticipatory nausea.
 It is important that the patient stay hydrated and have increased fluid intake (small amounts frequently) because dehydration can make symptoms worse.
 In addition, breathing exercises and relaxation are important ways to alleviate symptoms.

 Constipation can be uncomfortable and accompanied by abdominal discomfort and cramping.
 It can be caused by physical weakness, changes in appetite, decreased activity, and medications such as pain medications.
-Constipation may be relieved by relaxation, increased physical activity, and altered diet including an increase in fluids, vegetables, fruits, and fiber.
+Constipation may be relieved by relaxation, increased physical activity, and altered diet including, an increase in fluids, vegetables, fruits, and fiber.
 If symptoms persist, discussion with the healthcare team may be helpful.
-Maintaining a journal of symptoms can provide useful information, including duration of the constipation and alleviating factors, to help develop a treatment plan.
+Maintaining a journal of symptoms can provide useful information, including the duration of constipation and alleviating factors, this helps develop a treatment plan.
 Before taking herbal supplements, laxatives, or stool softeners, the patient should check with the healthcare team to ensure these nonprescription medications will not interact with any treatment medications.

 Changes in Weight